Aude-Line/ATC-Dancing_game/README.md

-# LumiTap – Interactive Reaction Game
+# LumiTap – Inclusive Dance Game

 Welcome to the official repository for **LumiTap**, an inclusive and interactive reaction game designed for both fun and accessibility.